alifzwan/alifzwan/README.md

 - 👋 Hi, I’m @alifzwan
 - 👀 I’m interested in Mobile Application and Website Development
-- 🌱 I’m currently learning Dart, Java and Python
+- 🌱 I’m currently learning Dart, Java, Python, and Solidity

 <!---
 alifzwan/alifzwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.